Released on May 22, 2018

-The Government of Saskatchewan has proclaimed the week of May 8 to 14, as Women Entrepreneurs Week in Saskatchewan.
-The week provides the opportunity to recognize and celebrate the successes of women entrepreneurs in the province, and their contributions to its economy.
+The week of May 20-26 has been proclaimed as Women Entrepreneurs Week in Saskatchewan.
+The week recognizes the success of women entrepreneurs across the province and celebrates their contributions to our communities and the economy.

 For more information, contact:

 Status of Women Office